 There are Catfish millionaires in Nigeria, and about one-third of them didn’t really make deep research.
-The only fact they held on to, is that Catfish business can make one rich; and they went ahead, gave it their all, and now, their fish farming business is super-thriving.
+The only fact they held on to, is that Catfish business can make one rich; and they went ahead, got a boat with a 100 Ah deep cycle battery, gave it their all, and now, their fish farming business is super-thriving.

 The common aim of every business person is taking their business to a higher level than surrounding competition, and that’s what this summarized guide aims to help you with.
 Let’s quickly disclose to you, what you need to know to start a Catfish business in Nigeria.

 Some important questions to ask before embarking on the Catfish farming business in Nigeria are:

 - How much capital can I afford to start the business?
 (Capital would determine your starting scale – Small Scale or Large Scale.)

 - How many Catfish farmers are in my vicinity?
 (Knowing this would inevitably help you attach yourself for practical training, if you want, and would also help you determine the competition in your farm area.)